cloudnativeessentials/dra-tutorial/README.md

   - cel:
       expression: "device.driver == 'gpu.vendor.com'"
 ```
-Under the DeviceClass .spec.selectors, a Common Expression Language (CEL) exression is used to select a device
+Under the DeviceClass `.spec.selectors`, a Common Expression Language (CEL) exression is used to select a device

-Intel's DeviceClass is the following:
+We'll look into Intel and NVIDIA's DRA resources later but for now, Intel's DeviceClass is the following:
 ```yaml
 apiVersion: resource.k8s.io/v1
 kind: DeviceClass